TheJollyLaMa/UpstateFiddlers/README.md

 ### Use Case

 A fiddlehead lover hears about your page and navigates to the website.
 They see the about page and an email address to contact you.
 They navigate to the market and notice fiddleheads are in season!
-Every day, you log your weight and snap a photo.
-It goes up on the front end "Fiddle Market" so people can request it or a portion of it by email.
+Every day, you log your weight and it displays on the front end "Fiddle Market" so people can request it or a portion of it by email.

 ### Next Steps

-    - Deploy to your domain and customize it a little more with your domain email in the contact info
+    - Deploy to your domain, customize it a little more, and add your domain email in the contact info
     - Set up the database (everything you see here is just mock up data without a database linked to it)
+    - Link the email to the buy button to just have them buy and connect through email

+    or

     - Hook up payment gateways with paypal, googlepay, applepay, stripe, etc

     - and then crypto is where we can get much more creative.